GetSetAbhi/Multithreading-Problems/Async_File_Reader_And_Writer/MemoryLimitedBufferedReader/README.md

 **Example:**
 You have 3 consumer threads processing files concurrently, each taking files from a queue of capacity 5.
 If more than 5 files arrive while the consumers are busy, producers will block until space is available — this is backpressure in action.

+At any moment in below example:

+- 3 files are actively being processed by the 3 consumer threads (thread pool size = 3).
+- 5 files can wait in the bounded queue (capacity = 5).

+So, the system can hold up to 8 files simultaneously — either processing or waiting in queue.

 ```java
 import java.util.concurrent.*;